 - Time to say goodbye.
 A note saying goodbye with a Christmas Eve box to open as a parting gift.

-There you have it….24 quick and easy Elf on the Shelf ideas!
-That’s one for each day from December 1st right up until Christmas Eve.
-So if you’re stuck for ideas, simply pick a few of these!
+There you go….24 quick AND easy Elf on the Shelf ideas!
+One for each day from December 1st right up until Christmas Eve.
+Plenty of inspiration for whenever you find yourself stuck for a few ideas!

 - Have a list of ideas at the ready.
 Not every day has to be set in stone, but having a few ideas to choose from will really help – especially if you forget to do it and need to come up with something fast – trust me, we’ve been there at least once or twice!

 - Keep things simple.
 Not all of my ideas last year turned out to be as easy or practical as I’d hoped.
 Try to pick things that are quick to set up and use items you already have around the home.
 It’s SO much easier!